-Samples collected in 2017 (Standby Well) for Turbidity and Zinc exceeded the secondary standards MCL.
-Secondary standards are set for aesthetic reasons, to protect the taste, odor and appearance of drinking water.
+Samples taken in 2017 for Turbidity were over the MCLs for secondary standards.
+Secondary standards are set for aesthetic reasons (e.g. color, taste, and odor, staining of plumbing fixtures and clothing while washing).

 Summary Information for Violation of a MCL, MRDL, AL, TT, or Monitoring and Reporting Requirement